royg-9595/terraform-aws-ec2/README.md

-# Publish Terraform module to Terraform Regitry
+# Publish Terraform module to Terraform Registry

 ## Need to follow the following Nomeclature to get identified by the terraform registry in git repos